awknode/homelab-2/README.md

 +----[SHA256]-----+
 ```

-now head to your github repo like https://github.com/loeken/homelab-private/settings/keys/new and insert the contents of id_rsa_homelab_private_deploy_key.pub call it argocd-deploy-key this key is read only - so perfect for what we need it for ( argocd to pull code from out private repo ).
+now head to your github repo like https://github.com/loeken/homelab-private/settings/keys/new and insert the contents of id_ed25519_homelab_private_deploy_key.pub call it argocd-deploy-key this key is read only - so perfect for what we need it for ( argocd to pull code from out private repo ).

 ## 3. creating debian 11 template
 as the image build process is a one off thing i ve moved it to a seperate folder to reduce confusion :)